 I am unfortunately not in a position to give advice concerning wedding planning as a whole.
 This is definitely a matter for an experienced wedding planner.

 What if you don’t have a wedding date?

 I have gotten a number of inquiries lately from folks who cannot say with certainty when their wedding will be.
 In the wedding industry, we are used to dates being set in stone!
 I am expecting more inquiries along the lines of ‘we want this date, but we may have to go with this date… or this one…’

 As a response, I want to say first of all, relax.
 I totally get it.
 If you see wording on my website or anywhere that states the importance of ‘the date!
 The date!!’, know that this is pre-COVID.
 Now, it’s a different wedding world where uncertainty and plans A – Z are the order of the day.

 We will of course have to sign a contract, but the wording will be revised.
 It will still be for one date.
 Just be clear on the date you’re most realistically hoping for, but with the understanding it may change.

-What I will keep harping on about though is simply to keep me posted regarding the changes.
-When you inquire with me, I may well say that I’m free on all the dates.
-Well, that won’t be the case for very long – especially as things open back up.
-New bookings and reschedulings will come in thick and fast.
+Please keep me posted regarding any changes.
+When you inquire with me, I may give you an idea of my availability, but that changes daily.
+Plus, as things open back up, the new bookings and reschedulings will come in thick and fast.

 Whenever I give you my availability it is only ever a snapshot of my calendar at that point in time.
 As it fills up, I will not update you.
-So, please keep communicating as my calendar changes a few times a day in normal times!
+So, please keep communicating as my calendar changes several times every day.